 There are a number of ways you can collect:

-Our designated collection weeks are 13 - 27 April 2013 and we have an Order of Exemption from the Home Office allowing us to collect house-to-house between these dates without additional permission.
-Please do let us know if you are interested in organising a house-to-house collection in your local area at any other time of year and we will contact the local authority on your behalf.
+Our designated collection weeks next year are 29 March - 19 April and we have an Order of Exemption from the Home Office allowing us to collect house-to-house between these dates without additional permission.

 Street collections and private properties